tlswg/tls13-spec/draft-ietf-tls-tls13.md

 is authenticating via a certificate and the client has not sent a "signature_algorithms" extension, then the server MUST abort the handshake with a "missing_extension" alert (see {{mti-extensions}}).

+The "signature_algorithms_cert" extension was added to allow implementatations which supported different sets of algorithms for certificates and in TLS itself to clearly signal their capabilities.
 TLS 1.2 implementations SHOULD also process this extension.

 The "extension_data" field of these extension contains a SignatureSchemeList value: